RaffaeleGalliera/Kozel100/README.md

 2. View of the customers list, browsing by companies' product category, tags, by customer type (prospect, new customer, client at risk of abandonment, etc..) and by assigned user.

-3. Customer Notes Management: every time a customer is contacted it's possible to register / edit / delete one or more notes related to the conversation that occurred and the user who registered it.
+3. Customer Notes Management: every time a customer is engaged in conversations -like emails or calls- it's possible to add / edit / delete one or more notes related to the conversation that occurred and the user who registered it.
+Only the note writer is able to edit and delete his notes, except for administrator who are able to do these actions for every note.

 4. Commercial Proposals Management: for each client, users are able to insert a new opportunity -commercial proposal- which can be linked to consulting services.